-There is no legislative activity around Death with Dignity in Wyoming this session thus far.
+There is no legislative activity on death with dignity in Wyoming in 2018.

-In 2015, State Representative Dan Zwonitzer (R-Cheyenne) introduced HB 119, the Wyoming Death with Dignity Act, which was later tabled by a House committee with the recommendation for the proposed law to be researched by an interim committee.
+In 2015, Representative Zwonitzer introduced HB 119, the Wyoming Death with Dignity Act, which was later tabled by a House committee with the recommendation for the proposed law to be researched by an interim committee.

-The 2015 session was the second time a Death with Dignity bill was considered in the Wyoming legislature, the first having occurred in 2004 (SF 7).
+The 2015 session was the second time an aid-in-dying bill was considered in the Wyoming legislature, the first having occurred in 2004 (SF 7).

 Join the Death with Dignity Movement